Fast, feature-rich weakly-compressible SPH on GPU: coding strategies and compiler choices: Conclusions

 The neighbors list construction itself, or in its absence the neighbors search implementation, also has a measurable impact, weighted by the frequency at which it is run.
 As an intrinsically memory-bound procedure, neighbors search can benefit from a change in perspective that leads to improved coalescence of memory transactions and better caching on GPU.
 In our experience, switching from the naive per-particle vision to an aggregate per-cell approach can lead to performance gains of as much as $50\%$ in the neighbors search despite a lower hardware occupancy.
 It's possible that similar optimizations may also be possible for the main computational kernels implementing the actual numerical method, indicating that despite the appeal of SPH as an embarrassingly parallel method, optimal performance lies behind non-trivial implementation strategies.

 These kinds of transformations of the numerical method into efficient code are still far from the reach of the compiler, keeping human developers still as the most effective optimizers.
-Despite the progress in compiler technology, there is only so much the compiler can do on their own, and it thus remains crucial for the developer to provide as much information as possible to the compiler itself, reorganizing both data structures and their access functions appropriately.
+Despite the progress in compiler technology, there is only so much the compilers can do on their own, and it thus remains crucial for the developer to provide as much information as possible to the compiler itself, reorganizing both data structures and their access functions appropriately.
 The programming strategies presented in this paper, by moving as much of the control logic as possible to the compile time and by streamlining data dependencies, remain therefore essential in achieving the best performance the compiler can offer, at the cost of a less obvious mapping between the theory of the numerical method and the code implementing it, and longer development times.
 The latter, however, may be more than compensated by the performance gains of large simulations (frequently taking months to complete themselves) when speed-ups such as the ones obtained in our case are possible: runtimes dropping from months to weeks are definitely worth the investment in a month of developer time.
+Additionally, the abstractions and code strategies presented here are key elements to the implementation of heterogeneous hardware support, covering CPUs and GPUs from different vendors, as shown in the upcoming manuscript~\cite{bilotta_cpu_gpusph}.